 Credit by examination/proficiency-based promotion

 State policy specifically permits.
-In Michigan, this practice is referred to as "testing-out" and more information on the legislation is available in the Testing-Out FAQ.
+In Michigan, this practice is referred to as "testing-out" and more information can be found here.

 Other forms of content-based acceleration